apaschenko/lenka/README.md

 // We want to replace all cyclic dependencies in the copy
 // with the string "Death to cycles!"

-// To do this, we need to define a customizer function (note that the package provides service
+// To do this, we need to define a customizer function (note that the
-// types to describe the parameters and return the customizer).
+// package provides service types to describe the parameters and
+// return the customizer).
 // This function will be called for each node of the original object. function customizer(params: DCCustomizerParams): DCCustomizerReturn {
   // It takes one parameter: object.
-A full description of all fields of this object is
+A full description of all fields
-  // provided in the README.
+  // of this object you can see in the README.

-  // To solve the task, we need only one field: boolean flag "isItACycle". const { isItACycle } = params
+  // To solve the task, we need only one field: boolean flag
+  // "isItACycle".
+  const { isItACycle } = params

-  // If the node on which the customizer is called is not a cyclic dependency,
+  // If the node on which the customizer is called is not a cyclic
-  // let the deepCopy process the data (for this we
+  // dependency, let the deepCopy process the data (for this we
   // will return "{ processed: false }"), and for circular deps. we will
   // interrupt processing, returning processed: true and the result. return (isItACycle)
   ? {
       processed: true,
-      result: 'Death to cycles!',
+      result: 'Kill the cycles!',
     }
   : {
       processed: false,
-      result: 'If we return "processed: false", then the value will be ignored.', }
+    }
 }